ProcessEight/mage-titans-uk-async-php-talk/PITCHME.md

 Need to re-tool your whole stack and deployment framework for the new languages

 Need to learn a whole new language and language ecosystem

 ---

-## Flow of Execution: The synchronous model

-Programs are executed imperatively

-The order of execution is predictable

----

-## Flow of Execution: The asynchronous model

-Subscribe to events

-React to events

-Rinse, repeat

-The order of execution is not predictable

----

-## 'calculations are fast, input/output is slow.'

-So why wait?
-Async allows us to move onto something else (i.e. Continue the flow of execution) whilst waiting for I/O

----